Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 1 - Set up permissions in your Hetzner Cloud account

-With this token, Cloudfleet can now access your Hetzner Cloud account.
-Let’s move on to creating your Kubernetes cluster.
+Copy and temporarily store the token while we configure Cloudfleet Kubernetes Engine.
+With this token, Cloudfleet will securely access your Hetzner Cloud account.
+Now, let’s move on to creating your Kubernetes cluster.

 Step 2 - Create a Kubernetes cluster with Cloudfleet

 If you don’t have a Cloudfleet account yet, you can sign up for free here.
 The process takes only a few minutes and requires just an email address and password.
-Cloudfleet offers a free tier, allowing you to create a Kubernetes cluster with up to 20 CPUs — enough for this tutorial.
-For more information about the free plan, see "Pricing".
+No credit card is required - Cloudfleet offers a free Kubernetes cluster on the Basic tier.
+Basic clusters are suitable for development, testing, or non-critical workloads.
+They are limited to 48 CPUs, which should be sufficient for this tutorial.
+For more information about Cloudfleet cluster plans, see the Cloudfleet pricing page.

-Once you have an account, log into the Cloudfleet Console, and click "Create cluster" on the homepage:
+Once you have an account, log into the Cloudfleet Console, and click "Create cluster" to launch the cluster creation wizard:

 Cloudfleet - Kubernetes Clusters - Cluster list